mark-coffer/PCAP_Cert_Track/README.md

            explaination as needed.
 I have lost 3 days of prep and expect to lose at least until 5/17/22 ensuring I meet the needs of the conflicting assignment as it takes priority.

+        -- Due to an unfortunate payroll mishap, I will have to postpone purchasing the exam.
+I will update timeframes once I know when I can correct this              issue

 ****************************************************************************************************************************************